Tim55667757/PriceGenerator/README.md

 # Saving the price chart to a html-file and immediately opening it in the default browser.
 # The statistics will be automatically saved in a markdown file named fileName + ".md".
 priceModel.RenderBokeh(fileName="index.html", viewInBrowser=True)

+# Instead of the Bokeh library, you can use simple, non-interactive chart,
+# via the Google Candlestick chart library.
+Just uncomment the next lines.
+# Before calling priceModel.RenderGoogle(), you can set your custom template in self.j2template
+# priceModel.j2template = "google_template.j2"  # template by default
+# priceModel.RenderGoogle(fileName="index.html", viewInBrowser=True)
 ```

 When you run the script, you will receive a similar output to the logs, three files: `test.csv`,` index.html` and `index.html.md`.
 As well as the html-file with the price chart will be immediately opened in the browser.
 You can independently experiment with the parameters of the `PriceGenerator()` class to generate prices suitable for your conditions.